texamp/texamp.github.io/abstracts-contributed.md

 Abstract:
-In this presentation, we construct breather and rouge wave solutions to one generalized coupled nonlinear Schrödinger (NLS) equation,  so called coupled Sasa&ndash;Satsuma (CSS) equation by using the Kadomtsev&ndash;Petviashvili (KP) hierarchy reduction method and the Hirota's bilinear method.
+In this presentation, we construct breather and rouge wave solutions to one generalized coupled nonlinear Schr&ouml;dinger (NLS) equation,  so called coupled Sasa&ndash;Satsuma (CSS) equation by using the Kadomtsev&ndash;Petviashvili (KP) hierarchy reduction method and the Hirota's bilinear method.
 First, we show that the CSS equation can be